New England

 Newport cliff walk

-This delightful 3.5-mile National Recreation Trail offers endless ocean views on one side and palatial late 19th century mansions on the other, a bracing ocean breeze and a soundtrack of Atlantic waves crashing on the shore.
+Stretch your legs during your Newport yacht rental with a stroll along this delightful 3.5-mile National Recreation Trail.
+Take your time and enjoy the endless ocean views, palatial late 19th century mansions, bracing ocean breeze, and the soundtrack of Atlantic waves crashing on the shore.

 Mac's Fish House

-Sip a cocktail at the outdoor bar by the firepit and snack on happy-hour oysters before grazing at the raw bar then diving into the New England classics.
+Sip a cocktail at the outdoor bar by the firepit and snack on happy-hour oysters before grazing at the raw bar and diving into classic New England dishes.

 map pinProvincetown